atoaidoocr7/atoaidoocr7/README.md

 My name is Ato and I'm a computer science student from Philadelphia, PA.
 Here's some info about me!

 ⚡ Work experience: <br>
 - **Software Engineer Intern at Google** - Distributed Systems/Backend Engineering on the Google Cloud Dataproc Platform.
-[Remote.
-Fall 2023]
+[Fall 2023]
 - **Software Engineer Intern at Datadog** - Backend Engineering on the Datadog Alerting Platform.
-[New York.
-Summer 2023]
+[Summer 2023]
 - **Software Engineer Intern at Tesla** - Security Engineering on the Security Platform.
-[Fremont, California.
-Fall 2022]
+[Fall 2022]
 - **Software Developer Intern at Visa** - Backend Engineering on the Payments & Innovation Platform.
-[Foster City, California.
-Summer 2022]
+[Summer 2022]
 - **Software Developer Intern at Chubb** - Backend Engineering on the Insurance Claims team.
-[Philadelphia, Pennsylvania, Summer 2021]
+[Summer 2021]

 🌱 Interests:
 - Distibuted Systems.